TABLE OF CONTENTS

 Despite its success, Arial continues to be overshadowed by fonts like Times New Roman and Monotype Grotesque.
 However, its close resemblance to Helvetica and wide availability have solidified its place as a key font in modern design.

 The proliferation of digital typography in the late 20th century transformed the landscape of graphic design.
-As technology made typefaces more accessible and customizable, questions of ownership and attribution became increasingly complex.
-The case of Arial versus Helvetica exemplifies these tensions, prompting discussions about intellectual property rights and ethical standards in design practice.
+As technology made typefaces like Arial and its alternatives more accessible and customizable, questions of ownership and attribution became increasingly complex.
+The case of Arial versus the popular typeface Helvetica exemplifies these tensions, prompting discussions about intellectual property rights and ethical standards in design practice.

 History of Helvetica